springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step3.md

 [builder]   Executable JAR: Contributing to layer
 ```

-It takes some time to download the JDK, JRE, and all of the Spring and Java dependencies.
-Please be patient :-)

 In the **export** phase, it produces the layered OCI image for our application.
 Layering will make it more efficient to update in the future.
 The image name is the name we specified in our `pack build` command; the tag is `latest` since we didn't specify a tag.
 ```
 ===> EXPORTING